Pratik8445/temp_Converter/README.md

 A simple and interactive Temperature Converter Web App that allow users to convert temperature values between Celsius (°C), Fahrenheit (°F), and Kelvin (K) instantly.

-This project is built using HTML, CSS, and JavaScript, and provides a clean UI for quick temperature conversions.
+This project is built using HTML, CSS, and JavaScript, and provides a clean UI for quick temperature conversion

 🚀 Features